-Table 13-10 OCI Functions to Read or Examine persistent LOB and external LOB (BFILE) Values
+Table 10-10 OCI Functions to Read or Examine persistent LOB and external LOB (BFILE) Values

-Function/Procedure Description OCILObGetOptions() Obtains the enabled settings (deduplication, compression, encryption) for a given SecureFiles.
+Function/Procedure Description OCILobArrayRead() Reads data using multiple locators in one round trip.
+OCILobGetChunkSize() Gets the chunk size used when reading and writing.
+This works on persistent LOBs and does not apply to external LOBs (BFILES).
+OCILobGetContentType() Gets the content string for a SecureFiles.
+OCILobGetLength2() Returns the length of a LOB or a BFILE.
+OCILObGetOptions() Obtains the enabled settings (deduplication, compression, encryption) for a given SecureFiles.
 OCILobGetStorageLimit() Gets the maximum length of an internal LOB.
-OCILobRead2() Reads a specified portion of a non-NULL LOB or a BFILE into a buffer.
+OCILobRead2() Reads a specified portion of a non-NULL LOB or a ${\tt BFILE}$ into a buffer.